Mikveh Israel Cemetery: History

 Mikveh Israel Cemetery was originally a private burial ground for the family of Nathan Levy.
 In 1738, one of Levy's children died.
 Rather than bury the child in unsanctified ground, he applied to John Penn (chief of Pennsylvania's proprietary government at that time) for "a small piece of ground" with permission to make it a family cemetery.
 This property was at the corner of 9th and Walnut Streets, the present site of the Walnut Street Theatre.
 Two years later, Nathan Levy secured a larger plot from the Penn family at the present location of Mikveh Israel Cemetery.
 This was meant to be a permanent burial ground for the entire Jewish community of Philadelphia.
 Levy was buried there upon his death in 1753.

 The cemetery in 1740 was a 30' x 30' plot.
 In 1752, Nathan Levy received an additional grant of land north of the first plot.
 In 1765, John Penn granted Mathias Bush an adjacent piece of ground for burial purposes.
 By that time, the burial place was managed by the Sephardic synagogue Congregation Mikveh Israel (official name: קהל קדוש מקוה ישראל, Kahal Kadosh Mikveh Israel, or "Holy Congregation Hope of Israel"), founded in 1740 and still active in the 21st century.

-In 1791, the Congregation appointed trustees for the burial ground, and in 1793, the Levy family recognized the right of the Congregatin Mikveh Israel to the Spruce Street Cemetery.
+In 1791, the Congregation appointed trustees for the burial ground, and in 1793, the Levy family recognized the right of the Congregation Mikveh Israel to the Spruce Street Cemetery.
 However the dissensions among the descendants of the buried still disputed the right of ownership, until April 14, 1828, when the Legislature passed an act giving the burial ground to the Jews of Philadelphia, with the names of the trustees affixed to the petition.

 After the purchase of the Federal Street Cemetery, the burials on Spruce Street had almost ceased, the last recorded one being Hetty Pesoa, July 3, 1886.
 Mikveh Israel would acquire the Beth El Emeth Cemetery in 1895.

+Congress voted and approved in 1956 the cemetery's addition to the National Park system.

+The cemetery was plagued by vandalism and damage in the early 1960s leading the Jewish War Veterans to offer to post custodians at the site.
+The Colonial Philadelphia Historical Society initiated a significant restoration and preservation of the cemetery under the supervision of the National Park Service in 1976.

 In the present day, Congregation Mikveh Israel continues to steward these three cemeteries.